whitgroves/pokeblue-remix/README.md

 ## The Power Is Yours
 While working on this I developed 2 tools, [matchups.py](./tools/matchups.py) and [moves.py](./tools/moves.py), to convert type matchups and move data from assembly to csv and back again for easier editing of the type chart and movepool.

-These should be compatible with any gen 1 disassemblyand only rely on the python3 standard library, so feel free to use these in your own project.
+These should be compatible with any gen 1 disassembly and only rely on the python3 standard library, so feel free to use them in your own project.

 #### Example 1
 To make changes for another repo, copy the individual files, then call: